-The tried-and-true runner favorite goes on like non-sticky, non-messy, clear deodorant, so you don’t even have to touch it with your hands.
+- The Body Glide is a tried-and-true runner favorite goes on like non-sticky, non-messy, clear deodorant, so you don’t even have to touch it with your hands.

-Another runner favorite, Aquaphor has a whole handful of products that combat chafing and blisters.
+- Another runner favorite, Aquaphor, has a whole handful of products that combat chafing while running and blisters.
 “I put it in between my toes for blister prevention on long runs,” says marathoner Emily Faherty.

 “I put a piece of KT tape underneath the band of my sports bra,” says ultramarathoner Meg Navatto.
 “As long as it’s there, I don’t experience any chafing.
 Sometimes anti-chafe creams or balms just aren’t enough.”

-“This stuff works for preventing chafing, and definitely works when it comes to treating it,” says marathoner Kristan Dietz.
+Also diaper rash cream works for preventing chafing.
+“And definitely works when it comes to treating it,” says marathoner Kristan Dietz.
 “It’s super gentle and helps the chafing wound heal quickly.
 If it’s good enough for a baby’s booty, it’s good enough for runners!”

 May your runs be long and your skin chafe-free.